ryanwoconnor/faq.twin.villas/carriagehouse.md

 9. If I checkout early, can my trip price be reduced?
     * No. Unfortunately at this time we cannot offer discounts for guests that checkout early.
 If you need to cancel your stay, please see the section related to our cancellation policy.

+10. Is the pool heated?
+    * Unfortunately, no the pool is not heated.

+{% include localrecommendations.html %}

 {% include grill.html %}

 {% include noise.html %}